 Schaefer presented the historical catches of bigeye tuna by both the purse seine and longline fisheries.
 In 1993, the longline bigeye tuna catch was around 73,000 mt, with purse seine gear catching approximately 10,000 mt of bigeye tuna.
-The EPO purse seine fishery began using FADs in 1994, and caught 35,000 mt of bigeye tuna that year.
+The EPO purse seine fishery began using

+FADs in 1994, and caught 35,000 mt of bigeye tuna that year.
 Purse seine bigeye tuna catch in the EPO peaked in 2000 at 95,000 mt, and in 2013, 49,000 mt of bigeye tuna was caught the purse seine fishery (less than the 67,000 mt historical average).
 On the other hand, the longline fishery caught 33,000 mt of bigeye in 2013.
 In recent years, there has been a steep increase in the number of FAD sets by purse seine vessels, with a 60 percent increase in FAD sets since 2008 within the 5 degrees N and 5 degrees S latitude.

 Schaefer also presented the latest information on bigeye tuna movement derived from tagging studies that occurred in the Central Equatorial Pacific.
-Bigeve tuna tagged in the equatorial zone have high fidelity to the equatorial zone, as it is a productive area due the dynamic equatorial current system that produces horizontal and vertical structure that results in high concentrations of prey (e.g. squid and Bigeye exhibit mesopelagic fish). latitudinally-constrained movement between 10 degrees North and 10 and a general eastward degrees, dispersion pattern, longitudinal particular from fish tagged around 170 degrees W (Figure 14).
-The results of tagging studies indicate considerable mixing of bigeye tuna between the equatorial regions of the WCPFC and IATTC Convention Areas (Figure 15).
+Bigeye tuna tagged in the equatorial zone have high fidelity to the equatorial zone, as it is a productive area due the dynamic equatorial current system that produces horizontal and vertical structure that results in high concentrations of prey (e.g. squid and mesopelagic fish).
+Bigeye exhibit latitudinally-constrained movement between 10 degrees North and 10 degrees, and a general eastward longitudinal dispersion pattern, in particular from fish tagged around 170 degrees W (Figure 14).
+The studies results tagging indicate of considerable mixing of bigeye tuna between the equatorial regions of the WCPFC and IATTC Convention Areas (Figure 15).

-Figure 14: Position Estimates for Archival Tagged Bigeve
+Figure 14: Position Estimates for Archival Tagged Bigeye

-Note: Data shown are for fish at liberty for more than 30 days, and released at the following locations: (a) 140° W (fish = 16, n = 2,434), (b) 155° W (fish = 15, n = 1,704), (c) 170° W (fish = 15, n = 2,225), (d) 180° (fish = 2, n = 324), and (e) 95 percent volume contours for all positions by release longitude

-Source: Kurt Schaefer
+Note: Data shown are for fish at liberty for more than 30 days, and released at the following locations: (a) $140^{\circ}W$ (fish = 16, n = 2,434), (b) $155^{\circ}W$ (fish = 15, n = 1,704), (c) $170^{\circ}W$ (fish = 15, n = 2,225), (d) 180° (fish = 2, n = 324), and (e) 95 percent volume contours for all positions by release longitude Source: Kurt Schaefer